The Trees Grew Because I Bled There: Collected Stories

 Eight stories of literary dark fiction from a master storyteller.
 Exploring the shadow side of love, these are tales of grief, obsession, control.
 Intricate examinations of trauma and tragedy in raw, poetic prose.
 In these narratives, a woman imagines horrific scenarios whilst caring for her infant niece; on-line posts chronicle a cancer diagnosis; a couple in the park with their small child encounter a stranger with horrific consequences; a toxic relationship reaches a terrifying resolution…

-Eric LaRocca (he/they) is a 2x Bram Stoker Award® finalist and Splatterpunk Award winner.
-Named by Esquire as one of the “Writers Shaping Horror’s Next Golden Age” and praised by Locus as “one of strongest and most unique voices in contemporary horror fiction,” LaRocca’s notable works include Things Have Gotten Worse Since We Last Spoke, Everything the Darkness Eats, The Trees Grew Because I Bled There: Collected Stories, and You’ve Lost a Lot of Blood.
-His upcoming novel, At Dark, I Become Loathsome, will be published in January 2025.
-The book has already been optioned for film by The Walking Dead star Norman Reedus.
-He currently resides in Boston, MA with his partner.
-For more information, please visit ericlarocca.com.
+Eric LaRocca (he/they) is a 3x Bram Stoker Award® finalist and Splatterpunk Award winner.
+He was named by Esquire as one of the “Writers Shaping Horror’s Next Golden Age” and praised by Locus as “one of the strongest and most unique voices in contemporary horror fiction.”
+LaRocca’s notable works include Things Have Gotten Worse Since We Last Spoke, Everything the Darkness Eats, and At Dark, I Become Loathsome.
+He currently resides in Boston, Massachusetts, with his partner.

 About